dennisbot/pub-sub/README.md

-Javascript Pub/Sub implmentation with plain javascript
+Javascript Pub/Sub implementation with plain javascript

 ###### Example of usage: